LisaEbbhagen/K1_Banken_Team1/README.md

 **Troubleshooting & tips:**
 - If no users exist yet, use the `Admin` menu to create a user before attempting to log in.
 - Invalid inputs will trigger warning messages, re-enter values as prompted.
-- Ensure SQL Server LocalDB is running and the connection string in `appsettings.json` (or code) is correct.
 - Use the `Exit` option from the main menu to close the app.

 ### Authors